phpbench/phpbench/docs/index.rst

 Welcome to PHPBench's documentation!
 ====================================

 PHPBench is a benchmarking framework for PHP.
+Find it on Github_.

 Contents: